Frinton-On-Sea Town Sign

 c.
 Traffic Lights

 ECC have now decided against the proposal for Traffic Lights to be positioned near the railway bridge at Kirby Cross as a result of objections raised by The Frinton Residents' Association, together with other local residents' associations and the Town Council as this would have resulted in traffic jams at the roundabout at the junction of Frinton Road and the road leading to Great Holland.
+However, with the proposals for more homes to be built in Halstead Road, there is a suggestion that traffic lights be installed at that junction where there is currently a mini-roundabout.
+The FRA believes this will cause chaos with traffic building up in all directions from the roundabouts, especially when taking into account the increased number of traffic movements resulting from all the planned housing developments in the area.

 5. Environment